 UJEB’S student-run leadership development and social youth group, BBYO, empowers secondary students to develop their hadracha skills and connects Jewish teens across the Melbourne community in both Jewish and non-Jewish schools.
 BBYO is part of an international movement spanning 60 countries with over 5000 active Jewish teenage leaders.
 International opportunities are available with BBYO to attend the annual International Convention in the USA.

-With COVID disrupting the opportunity for students to participate in their Year 10 Israel program in 2020, Yalla Israel offers an alternate opportunity for Year 12 2022 to experience Israel as a young adult straight after high school.
+With COVID disrupting the opportunity for students to participate in their Year 10 Israel program in 2020 & 2021, Yalla Israel offers an alternate opportunity for Year 12 students to experience Israel as a young adult straight after high school.
 Yalla Israel is a unique, 5-week Israel experience, designed specifically for young adults to explore Israel, create new friendships and connections, and to develop their independence.

-The 2023 Yalla Israel program is available to Australian students graduating High School in 2022, with at least one Jewish parent who resides anywhere in Australia and does not attend a Jewish Day School and those who reside in NSW and attend a Jewish day School, but was unable to participate in their school’s Year 10 Israel program due to COVID disruptions.
+The Yalla Israel program is available to Australian students graduating High School, with at least one Jewish parent who reside anywhere in Australia and were unable to participate in their school’s Year 10 Israel program due to COVID disruptions.

 ZFA's Israel Program offerings are pretty incredible, ranging from Masa's long-term immersive programs to Birthright's 10-day trip.